 We know that people can be homeless for many reasons.
 However, the cost of housing in this province, and especially in Vancouver, is a significant reason.
-The median cost of rent for a modest apartment for a family of four in Metro Vancouver is $1450 per month, while a single occupancy room in the Downtown Eastside is now often over $500 per month.
+In 2018, in the Downtown Eastside of Vancouver alone, 500 tenants were evicted from their homes through no fault of their own, only 21 new units of housing at welfare rate were opened, and average rents in privately owned and run hotels ramped up to $687 a month.
 These are huge expenses for low income people.
 That is why our poverty reduction plan aims to address housing and promote affordable housing solutions to help people vulnerable to homelessness or already living on the street.

 Why the focus on the provincial government, rather than the private sector, community, society at large or other levels of government?